Becoming a life sciences lawyer – the view from Goodwin

 One of the most challenging aspects of my job is helping my clients navigate issues that are fundamentally both “legal” and “business” in nature.
 For example, putting myself in my client’s shoes so that I can arm them all the information they need to assess their appetite for risk (whether in a multi-million dollar merger agreement or a small vendor dispute) is one of the hardest (and most rewarding!) parts of the job.

-HI: I love helping life science and medical device companies develop their commercialization strategies as they look post-FDA approval.
+HI: I love helping life science and medical device companies develop their commercialization and market access strategies as they look post-FDA approval.
 In particular, I enjoy helping life science companies set the price of their products, build out patient assistance programs, negotiate agreements with various entities in the supply chain, and help strategize for long term commercial success.
 I do not enjoy navigating the endless public policy fights and misinformation around the source of high drug prices.

 CA: What are the differences between noncontentious and litigious life sciences work?

 EM: As a regulatory attorney, I am more frequently advising clients on non-litigious workstreams.
 To the extent there is another party involved, we are typically working toward a common goal, such as initiating a clinical trial evaluating multiple product candidates as part of a collaboration.
+In these scenarios, my role is (in part) to help the client be in the best position possible if there is a conflict down the road.

 CA: Can you give us an idea of the clients you work with and why they need lawyers?